-SEO stands for “search engine optimization”.
-In simple terms, it means the process of improving your site to increase its visibility when people search for products or services related to your business on Google, Bing and other search engines.
-What is seo?
-SEO refers to search engine optimization, or the process of optimizing a website to facilitate its search through search engines such as Google.
-Search engine optimization (SEO) is the art and science of getting pages to rank better in search engines such as Google.
+Search engine optimization (SEO) is the process of improving a website to increase its visibility when people search for products or services related to your business on Google, Bing and other search engines.
+SEO is the art and science of getting pages to rank better in search engines such as Google.
 It involves optimizing each of the main components of search engine algorithms to rank higher in search results.
 Keyword research should be the first step when it comes to SEO for Google.